SciCatProject/scicat-backend-next/src/datasets/datasets.md

   #
   - name: investigator
     type: string
+    legacy:
+      type: string
+      required: true
+      index: true,
+      description: "Email of person pursuing the data analysis.
+The string may contain a list of emails, which should then be separated by semicolons"
+      file: derived-dataset
+    schema:
+      type: string
       swagger:
         type: String,
         required: false
         description: "Email of person pursuing the data analysis.
 The string may contain a list of emails, which should then be separated by semicolons.
-This field is required if the dataset is a Derived dataset."
+This field is required if the dataset is a Derived dataset.
+This file is required if the dataset is a Derived dataset"
-    model:
+      database:
         type: String
         required: false
         index: true
   - name: inputDatasets
     type: string[]
+    legacy:
+      type: [string]
+      required: true
+      description: "Array of input dataset identifiers used in producing the derived dataset.
+Ideally these are the global identifier to existing datasets inside this or federated data catalogs"
+      file: derived-dataset
+    schema:
+      type: string[]
       swagger:
-      type: [String],
+        type: [String]
         required: false
         description: "Array of input dataset identifiers used in producing the derived dataset.
-Ideally these are the global identifier to existing datasets inside this or federated data catalogs"
+Ideally these are the global identifier to existing datasets inside this or federated data catalogs.
+This file is required if the dataset is a Derived dataset"
-    model:
+      database:
         type: [String]
         required: false
   - name: usedSoftware
     type: string[]
+    legacy:
+      type: [string]
+      required: true
+      description: "A list of links to software repositories which uniquely identifies the software used and the version for yielding the derived data"
+      file: derived-dataset
+    schema:
+      type: string[]
       swagger:
-      type: [String],
-      description: "A list of links to software repositories which uniquely identifies the software used and the version for yielding the derived data"
-    model:
         type: [String]
         required: false
+        description: "A list of links to software repositories which uniquely identifies the software used and the version for yielding the derived data.
+This file is required if the dataset is a Derived dataset"
+      database:
+        type: [String]
+        required: false
   - name: jobParameters
     type: Record<string, unknown>
+    legacy:
+      type: object
+      description: "The creation process of the drived data will usually depend on input job parameters.
+The full structure of these input parameters are stored here"
+      file: derived-dataset
+    schema:
+      type: Record<string, unknown>
       swagger:
-      type: Object,
+        type: Object
+        required: false
         description: "The creation process of the drived data will usually depend on input job parameters.
 The full structure of these input parameters are stored here"
-    model:
+      database:
         type: Object
         required: false
   - name: jobLogData
     type: string
+    legacy:
+      type: string
+      description: "The output job logfile.
+Keep the size of this log data well below 15 MB"
+      file: derived-dataset
+    schema:
+      type: String
       swagger:
         type: String,
+        required: false
         description: "The output job logfile.
-Keep the size of this log data well below 15 MB "
+Keep the size of this log data well below 15 MB."
-    model:
+      database:
         type: String
         required: false
 ```